-If you are travelling to Portugal and want to know what to pack, this list features all the things I have found useful on my own trips, as well as everything that it’s safe to leave behind
+If you are travelling to Portugal and want to know what to pack, this list features all the things I have found useful on my own trips, as well as everything that it’s safe to leave behind.

 River Crossing © Terry Kearney